Designing Emotional Interfaces Of The Future

 Trusted by 200,000+ folks.

 When it comes to change, we tend to naturally resist it.
 The only real boundary we have are our brains telling us that things are best to be left as they’ve always been.
+But we’re witnessing a fundamental shift in Human-Computer Interaction — rethinking the whole concept of digital experience.
+In the next decade, designers will break the glass and move to the interfaces of the future — sophisticated voice interfaces, advanced ARs, and truly immersive VRs.
 In this article, Gleb Kuznetsov shares his thoughts and ideas of how interfaces will look like and what sort of extraordinary experiences we can expect in the near future.

 Emotions play a vital role in our decision-making process.
 One second of emotion can change the whole reality for people engaging with a product.